China during World War I: Paris Peace Conference

 China sent a delegation to the Paris Peace Conference.
 China was only given two seats, as they had not supplied any combat troops.
-The Chinese delegation was led by Lu Zhengxiang, who was accompanied by Gu Weiju and Cao Rulin.
+The Chinese delegation was led by Lu Zhengxiang, who was accompanied by Wellington Koo and Tsao Ju-lin.
 They demanded for the Shandong Peninsula to be returned to China, and for an end to imperialist institutions such as extraterritoriality, legation guards, and foreign leaseholds.
-The Western powers refused these claims, and allowed Japan to retain territories in Shandong that had been surrendered by Germany after the Siege of Qingdao.
+The Western powers refused these claims, and allowed Japan to retain territories in Shantung that had been surrendered by Germany after the Siege of Qingdao.

 The apparent weak response of the Chinese government led to a surge in Chinese nationalism.
 On May 4, 1919, widespread student protests began in China, with a movement in Beijing that involved mainly young students, the general public, citizens, business people and other classes, through demonstrations, petitions, strikes and violent confrontations with the government, followed by support from students and workers in Tianjin, Shanghai, Guangzhou, Nanjing, Hangzhou, Wuhan and Jinan.
 This uprising came to be known as the May Fourth Movement.
 The fundamental aim of this movement was to get the government to refuse to sign the Treaty of Versailles.
 Thus, the Chinese delegation at the conference was the only one not to sign the treaty at the signing ceremony.